AllisonSchroeder/DUNE_ND_GeoEff/README.md

 1. Get the hadron geometric efficiency of FD events at the ND
 2. Get the muon geometric efficiency (NN) of FD events that pass the hadron geo eff -> get the combined efficiecny (passing both hadron cuts and muon cuts)
 3. Analyse the FD events selected at the ND (access Etrim histograms of each passing throw from hadron geo Eff, weight them by the probability the event passes the muon cuts, Pmu(Emu,throws)
+4. Sum together all FD events translated to the ND -> evaluate the ND response to the entire FD spectrum
-4. Compare All selected FD events at the ND with PRISM linearly combined ND data
+5. Compare All selected FD events at the ND with PRISM linearly combined ND data

 More details about each individual steps:
 ## 1. Hadron Geometric efficiency of FD events at the ND